KYG-APPS/Roomba-Reflex-Agent/README.md

 Roomba's Roamings is a full standalone simulation of a Roomba AI complete with a Behavior Tree modeled by node objects implemented in a modular fashion that facilitates updates to the Behavior Tree structure.

-Written in Java.
-Future programs will use Python (which I have been learning on the side while making this!)

 ## Key Implementation Details
 The program was designed with modularity and expandability as key considerations.
 As such, the Roomba's Behavior Tree is implemented as a Tree of nodes, each inheriting from the abstract TreeNode class and implementing their own run() functions.